 Caring for parents and kids

-Baby boomers, even in their retirement years, are increasingly described as the sandwich generation because of their responsibilities in continuing to support adult children in addition to caring for frail aging parents.
-Today, 16% of adult children provide financial help to their aging parents.3
+Baby boomers, even in their retirement years, are increasingly described as the sandwich generation because of their responsibilities in continuing to support adult children in addition to caring for frail, aging parents.
+In fact, 79% of parents are financially supporting their adult children in some way3 and 32% of this generation are providing financial support to their parents.4

-As young adulthood for millennials extends, clients’ adult children may also still be living at home or be somewhat financially dependent.
-In 2018, 27% of men and 17% of women ages 25-29 lived with their parents.4
+As young adulthood for millennials extends, your adult children may also still be living at home or be somewhat financially dependent.
+In a Pew study, 52% of young people live with their parents.5

-Older Workers Outpace Growth Rate of Other Age Groups5
+Older Workers Outpace Growth Rate of Other Age Groups2

 2. The Big Decision Phase